fieldtrip/website/workshop/wired2024.md

 ### Read up on intracranial analyses

 Have a look at the recent paper [Advances in human intracranial electroencephalography research, guidelines and good practices](https://doi.org/10.1016/j.neuroimage.2022.119438).
-It is quite a long and detailled paper, so you may not be able to read it in a single session.
+It is quite a long and detailed paper, so you may not be able to read it in a single session.

 ### Make sure you have a recent version of MATLAB